 18. Cempedak

-Cempedak, a cousin of jackfruit, is famous in Southeast Asia for its intense aroma and rich, honey-sweet taste.
-Its golden-yellow flesh is juicy, sometimes melting, sometimes fibrous, but always flavorful.
-While some adore its strong scent, others find it overpowering.
-Cempedak is a true delicacy, enjoyed fresh, fried, or in desserts
+Cempedak, a close cousin of jackfruit, is well-loved in Southeast Asia for its intense aroma and rich, honey-sweet flavor.
+Its golden-yellow flesh can be juicy and melting or slightly fibrous, but it’s always wonderfully flavorful.
+While many people adore its strong scent, others find it a bit overpowering, so it’s worth considering this before planting one in your backyard.

 19. Yellow Dragon Fruit